Broyler/py-drawing-app/README.md

 ## Features

 This project is still very much in the early development.
-As per version 0.1.0, the following features exist:
+As per the current version, the following features exist:

 #### Tools:
  - Bucket fill tool (flood fill)